 Create Duplicate Email Messages in Gmail

-There are two easy ways to create duplicate draft emails inside Gmail.
-You can either use Mail Merge for Gmail or, if you are looking for a more simple one-click option, use my new Duplicate Gmail web app written with Google Scripts.
+There are however two easy ways to create duplicate draft emails inside Gmail.
+You can either use Mail Merge for Gmail or, if you are looking for a more simple one-click option, use the Duplicate Drafts feature available inside Email Studio.

 Here’s how to get started.

-- Go to labnol.org/duplicate and authorize the app to access your Gmail account.
-This is necessary since the app will read your Gmail drafts and create copies inside your Gmail account.
+- Go to Email Studio and authorize the app* to access your Gmail account.
+This is required since the app will read your Gmail drafts and create copies inside your Gmail account.

 To quickly clone a message to send separately to someone else, select the source draft from the drop-down, then select the number of copies you wish to have and click the Create Drafts button.
 The copied drafts will include the complete contents of the original message, including file attachments and inline images.